StatCan/NBL-CNB/docs/source/address_matching/matching.rst

 3. proximity

 There are also special matching sub-methods included in this section.
-The main sub-method is the big parcel (BP) sub-method which is used in special cases where many buildings and many addresses overa certain threshold are found in a single parcel.
+The main sub-method is the big parcel (BP) sub-method which is used in special cases where many buildings and many addresses over a certain threshold are found in a single parcel.
 Other sub-methods will be added to this documentation as they are developed.

-All code contained within this documentation is for illustrative purposes only and should only be considered an example of the process.
+All code contained within this document is for illustrative purposes only and should only be considered an example of the process.
 The code in reality may be altered based on a region to region bases based on data availability and the needs of a given area.

 Phase 1: Load Data and Configure Attributes
 -------------------------------------------

 The purpose of this phase is to perform the initial load and checks on the data to be matched.
-All inputs are loaded into geodataframes and are projected into the the same geodataframe.
+All inputs are loaded into geodataframes and are projected into the same geodataframe.
-The fields used to link the building footprints and the address points to the parcel fabric is defined.
+The fields used to link the building footprints and the address points to the parcel fabric are defined.

 .. code-block:: python